On borders and fictional cartographies

 Artists also explore the topic of geography from various angles and create their own spaces: expanses that can only be perceived through memories or sounds, or places without borders.
 Others strive to throw light on the issue of crossing borders.
 They hunt for traces, amass collections or create archives from which “artist atlases” emerge – fictional spaces and cartographies, which either reject or question the rules imposed by governments.

-In the beginning was the sound
+In the beginning there was the sound

-The Canadian artist duo Janet Cardiff and George Bures Miller fashions spaces using complex sound installations.
+The Berlin-based Canadian artist duo Janet Cardiff and George Bures Miller fashions spaces using complex sound installations.
 Their work first gained recognition in the nineties with their extensive “Walks” project, which created spatial experiences through the medium of the voice.
 The viewers follow spoken instructions, generating ephemeral spaces through their performative participation in the works.
 It is precisely the act of “wandering through” Cardiff and Bures Miller’s works that allows these open spaces to emerge.
 They are thus borderless and changeable places, which take on a different form each time through the blurred and shifting perception of the beholder.

 Janet Cardiff and George Bures Miller | FOREST (for a thousand years) 2012 |This is a 6 minute © Janet Cardiff and George Bures Miller